 A waitlist is created when the demand for this course was greater than the number of available seats.
 Department consent has been placed on this course, and no one will be able to add the course without the permission of CS advisors.
 Quest may show that there is space in the course but this number is not accurate because the process is manual.

-I didn't course select/pre-enroll for the waitlisted course.
+I didn't course select for the waitlisted course.
 What do I do?

-Waitlists are only used to manage students that have course selected/pre-enrolled in the previous term.
+Waitlists are only used to manage students that have course selected or pre-enrolled in the previous term.
 If you didn’t participate in course selection, then you will need to wait for the list to become exhausted and department consent to be removed.
 Once department consent has been removed, then the course will be available on a first-come-first-serve basis.
-The removal of department consent on a course will be posted below and on our CS Blog.
+The removal of department consent on a course will be posted above and on our CS Blog.

 I course selected/pre-enrolled for the waitlisted course.
 What do I do?